Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 Here is an example of how we can subclass the :class:`~trainer.Trainer` and use the :class:`~pytorch_accelerated.tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::

-    from torchmetrics import Accuracy
+    from torchmetrics import Accuracy, Precision, Recall
     from pytorch_accelerated import Trainer

     class TrainerWithMetrics(Trainer):
         def __init__(self, num_classes, *args, **kwargs):
             super().__init__(*args, **kwargs)

-            # this will be moved to the correct device automatically by the MoveModulesToDeviceCallback callback,
+            # this will be moved to the correct device automatically by the
-            # which is used by default
+            # MoveModulesToDeviceCallback callback, which is used by default
             self.metrics = MetricCollection(
                 {
                     "accuracy": Accuracy(num_classes=num_classes),
-                    "confusion_matrix": ConfusionMatrix(num_classes=num_classes),
+                    "precision": Precision(num_classes=num_classes),
+                    "recall": Recall(num_classes=num_classes),
                 }
             )